jfdixapostol/MeXE402_Midterm_RenzoSamsonJanBenedictApostol/README.md

   - **salary**: Annual salary, target variable for prediction.
 <br>

-## 2.1.
+## a.
 Visual Representation for Linear Regression

 <p align="center">
 <img src=https://github.com/jfdixapostol/MeXE402_Midterm_RenzoSamsonJanBenedictApostol/blob/9197f300913ebb57ae4116aa114d8bf84b7ac70b/Linear_Regression/Educational%20Attainment.jpg style="height: 500px; float: center;">
 </p>

+<i>We can see that the people that has a PhD most likely to gain the highest salary.
+And those with the lowest are High School as their Education Level.</i>

 ***Logistic Regression : Bank Marketing Dataset***
 <p align="justify">